Original Interceptor & FF

 Originality in Jensens has never been treated as a subject in its own right, until now.
 This is because the subject is intrinsically difficult to research.
 Jensens, for some reason, seem to have attracted more than the normal share of attention from the hot-rodders and go-faster types whose interest in originality is either limited or non-existent.
 As time goes by, it gets harder and harder to restore cars correctly because even the knowledge of what is correct is being lost.
 I hope this book goes some way towards redressing that trend.

-For those wishing to catch up and own the last three identically numbered Jensen books, namely The Service Bulletins, All The Models and Original Interceptor & FF, see the list of suppliers or go here to check pricing on a single copy of Original Interceptor & FF.
+For those wishing to catch up and own the full set of identically numbered Jensen books, namely The Service Bulletins, All The Models, The Jensen Genome and Original Interceptor & FF, see the list of suppliers or go here to check pricing on a single copy of Original Interceptor & FF.

 There's a vast amount of information in this book and the pages above are just a sample of what to expect.
 All I can say is, I hope you enjoy it as much as I have enjoyed putting it together.